 When you're a Highly Sensitive Person, learning to recognize and manage your points of overwhelm is an extremely important task.
 In the case I shared above, I was able to pause and associate my dilemma with the HSP characteristic of being very (excessively) conscientious.
 I wanted to cover all possible outcomes and future questions.
 Whereas this is a positive attribute, it wasn't actually called for, in the situation at hand.

 How do you stay mindful, aware and awake?

 Is it a whining fan in your cubicle mate's computer?
 People chatting incessantly on their cell phones?
 The lights being too bright?
-Some particular smells-- perfumes, solvents, cleaners?
+Some particular smells—perfumes, solvents, cleaners?
 Not having a plan or list to work from?
-The "unexpected" showing up and demanding your attention?
-Know what "sets you off."
+The unexpected person showing up and demanding your attention?
+Know what sets you off.
 That way you can make choices that let you head off overstimulating situations before you're at the point of going over the edge.
 Even if you can't outright avoid the situation, simply knowing what's about to set you off can be half the solution.